Yes, America's Anchorman is away and this is your undocumented anchorman starting the week on the EIB network.

 So he goes and he gets his hip replacement.

-And uh and he says and he gets out his checkbook and he goes, Well, look, you don't have to process this through any third parties.
+And he gets out his checkbook and he goes, well, look, you don't have to process this through any third parties.

-There's no HMOs, there's no blue cross, no blue shield, none none of that stuff.
+There's no Blue Cross, no Blue Shield, none of that stuff.

-Uh they give him X thousand dollars and he he gets out his checkbook and he's writing, you know, pay Palm Springers Hospital or whatever.
+They give him X thousand dollars and he gets out his checkbook and he's writing, you know, pay Palm Springers Hospital or whatever.

-So she goes, uh, well, I don't know about so she goes in to see her boss, comes back out, knocks another $4,000 off.
+So she goes in to see her boss, comes back out, knocks another $4,000 off.

 That's a normal customer relationship.

-And we have di we have given ourselves, we have chosen to give ourselves a health care problem, uh, essentially by allowing all kinds of other parties to intercede between the patient and the doctor.
+And we have given ourselves, we have chosen to give ourselves a healthcare problem, essentially by allowing all kinds of other parties to intercede between the patient and the doctor.

 And we seem to think that's a natural feature of life now.